sourcegraph/handbook/content/departments/technical-success/ps/index.md

 - Provide dedicated technical expertise in implementation project management and engineering with deep technical infrastructure knowledge
 - Reduce resource burden on customers installing Sourcegraph through hands-on assistance and expertise

+Implementation Services Customer Profiles
+- Implementation Services will be considered mandatory for the following customers, unless otherwise exempt by the Implementation Team and GTM Leadership:
+  - Any organization planning to deploy self-hosted or on-prem with Kubernetes
+  - Any organization planning to deploy using external (i.e. not built-in) infrastructure/services
+- Implementation Services is also good for:
+  - Any organization the pre-sales team feels will be particularly complex or would strategically benefit from the additional support provided by Implementation Services
+  - Any organization that does not have the necessary resources or expertise required to successfully implement Sourcegraph

 Implementation Services Resources:

 - [Implementation Services about.sourcegraph.com Page](https://about.sourcegraph.com/terms/implementation-services)
 - [Implementation Services Internal Documentation](https://docs.google.com/document/d/1n02gaGA0Imvy42-8m1NI9AwqiYKmqCMsczycRU7EFO4/edit)
 - [Implementation Services Customer-Facing Deck](https://docs.google.com/presentation/d/1GH35JdjCJtgHdgkksuTA9AJh0onN9WJmtxlahS_TJtI/edit#slide=id.g21443514529_0_297)

 ## Managed Services